Cognitive reflection test: Correlating measures

 Keith Stanovich found that cognitive ability is not strongly correlated with CRT scores because it will only lead to better CRT performance under certain conditions.
 First, the test-taker must recognize the need to override their system 1 response, and then they must have available cognitive resources to carry out the override.
 If the test-taker does not need to inhibit system 1 for the override, then the system 2 response immediately follows.
 Otherwise, they must have the capacity to sustain inhibition of system 1 in order to engage the system 2 response.
 Contrarily, some researchers have assessed the validity of the assessment, using an advanced item response theory method, and found that the CRT likely measures cognitive ability.
 The authors of the study explain the validity of the CRT has been questioned due to the lack of validity studies and the lack of a psychometric approach.

 Test questions and answers

-The original test penned by Dr. Frederick contained only the three following questions:
+The original test penned by Frederick contained only the three following questions: